eyolfson/eyl-nes-emulator/README.md

-# NES Emulator
+# eyl NES

-A work-in-progress NES emulator written for Wayland.
+A work-in-progress NES emulator written for Wayland, written in C.

 ## License